Bryan-Shaloat-Be/Empire_movies-a/README.md

 Users

-The entire authentication and registration and login system is implemented, including session times, verification token and guards to protect client routes.
+The entire authentication and registration and login system is implemented, including session times, verification token and guards to protect client routes
 ```bash
 POST/ register/register
 ```